SUMMARY

 b.
 In the BOH mark placed on the core by the driller.

-Mismeasurement of beta is overwhelmingly the major source of error when using the internal core angles method of measuring structure in oriented core..
+For the two reasons given above, mismeasurement of beta is overwhelmingly the major source of error when using the internal core angles method of measuring structure in oriented core.

-Once a set of measurements have been made on oriented drill core, there is a simple test to determine if inaccurate beta numbers are a significantly affecting your results.
+Once a set of measurements have been made on oriented drill core, there is a simple test to determine if inaccurate beta numbers are a significantly affecting your results (see Figure 6).
 Plot your dip and dip direction results from measured planes as poles on a stereonet.
-For a set of measurements through a volume of rock, the distribution of poles (known as a pole figure) can enable deductions to be made about the accuracy of your measurements or whether or not they are made from approximately parallel surfaces.
+For a set of measurements through a volume of rock, the distribution of poles (see definition in section below) can enable deductions to be made about the accuracy of your measurements or whether or not they are made from approximately parallel surfaces.
 As a bonus, stereonet plotting of structural measurements can also enables useful geological interpretation of your results.

 But first…